Mass media in Kenya

+The Government of Kenya started the Kenya Institute of Mass Communication to produce highly skilled personal in the communications and creative art industries.
+KIMC's training programs have seen significant growth and diversification.
+1969 saw the introduction of radio and television production courses in addition to engineering studies.
+1970 saw the introduction of print journalism training, and 1975 saw the introduction of cinema production courses.
+KIMC has developed into one of the most prestigious schools in Africa of its sort, accepting students from other African nations in addition to Kenya.

 Legislation

 The media in Kenya is regulated by a statutory body called the Media Council of Kenya.
 The Media Council of Kenya is an independent national institution established by the Media Act, 2007 as the leading institution in the regulation of media and the conduct and discipline of journalists.
 It is mandated to register and accredit journalists, register media establishments, handle complaints from the public and create and publish yearly media audit on the Media Freedom in Kenya among other things.
 During accreditation the journalists agree to adhere to the Code of Conduct and Practice of Journalism in Kenya, which was created by media practitioners and stakeholders with the view of making Journalism in Kenya a more professional and respectable field.
 The media is also regulated by the Kenya Film Classification Board, a State Corporation under the Ministry of Information, Communication and Technology (ICT) which is mandated by the Films and Stage Plays Act Cap 222 Laws of Kenya to regulate the creation, possession, broadcasting, exhibition, and distribution of films in Kenya.